jianzhong123/MRLF-DDI/README.md

 This repository contains source code for our paper "MGFF-DDI: A Multi-granularity Feature Fusion Framework for Drug-Drug Interaction Event Prediction via Multi-Relational GNN and Cross Strategy".

-In this paper, we propose a new framework named MGFF-DDI, which fuses multi-granularity features by constructing a multi-relational network for DDI and introducing a cross-strategy.
+In this paper, we propose a new framework named MGFF-DDI, which integrates multi-granularity features derived from individual drugs, drug-drug pairs, and the DDI event graph to improve the accuracy of DDI event prediction.

 ## Requirements